- Institut Pasteur

-A Master or BSc degree is required.
+A Masters or BSc degree is required.
 Basic knowledge of algebra (matrices), calculus (derivatives) and probabilities is recommended.
-Notes covering these topics at the level needed for the class are avaliable for download : square matrices (PDF - 75 Ko), derivatives (PDF - 90 Ko).
+Notes covering these topics at the level needed for the class are avaliable for download : square matrices (PDF - 75 KB), derivatives (PDF - 90 KB).

 Lectures alternate with modeling case studies from the scientific literature and computing exercises.
 Special attention is devoted to developing compartmental models within either a deterministic or stochastic framework.
 The class also covers models of disease transmission networks based on homogeneous branching processes.
 More sophisticated models of transmission networks embedded within complex networks of social contacts are discussed as well.
 Uncertainty and sensitivity analyses of modeling output are explained and illustrated.
 The notion of the basic reproduction ratio R0 is introduced for models of various types.
 Methods to calculate R0 from epidemiological data and the impact of control measures on R0 are discussed.

 All complete applications will be evaluated by the teaching committee.

 R. Breban (Institut Pasteur),

 H. Waxin (Institut Pasteur).

 Université Pierre et Marie Curie

 Unité de Recherche et d’Expertise Epidémiologie des Maladies Emergentes